 - To prevent accidental starting of the engine when servicing or adjusting the machine, remove the key from the ignition switch and disconnect the spark plug wire. - 2.
 To reduce fire hazards, keep the engine free of grass, leaves, excessive grease, and dirt. - Keep all nuts, bolts, and screws tight to ensure the machine is in a safe, working condition.
-Check the blade mounting nuts frequently, making sure they are tight. - 4.
-Perform only maintenance instructions de- scribed in this manual.
+Check the blade mounting nuts frequently, making sure they are tight. - Perform only maintenance instructions described in this manual.
 Unauthorized maintenance operations or machine modifications may result in unsafe operating conditions. - If the engine must be running to perform a maintenance adjustment, keep hands, feet, and clothing away from moving parts.
 Do not wear jewelry or loose clothing. - Always use the proper engine service manual when working on the engine.
-Unauthorized maintenance operations or modifications to the engine may result in unsafe operating conditions. - Altering the equipment or engine in any manner which adversely affects its operation, performance, durability, or use will VOID the warranty and may cause hazardous conditions. - 8.
+Unauthorized maintenance operations or modifications to the engine may result in unsafe operating conditions. - 7.
+Do not attempt to service the engine fuel injection system, which contains high pressure fuel and may cause injury if mishandled.
+For service of the pressurized fuel system, including the fuel pump module, fuel lines, and fuel injectors, contact your Walker dealer or authorized Kohler service dealer. - Altering the equipment or engine in any manner which adversely affects its operation, performance, durability, or use will VOID the warranty and may cause hazardous conditions. - 9.
 Never attempt to disconnect any safety devices or defeat the purpose of these safety devices. - Do not change the engine governor settings or overspeed the engine.
 The governor has been factory-set for maximum-safe engine operating speed. - Use genuine factory replacement parts.
 Substitute parts may result in product malfunction and possible injury to the operator and/or others.

-- 11. Use care when charging the battery or performing maintenance on the battery and electrical system: - a.
+- 12. Use care when charging the battery or performing maintenance on the battery and electrical system: - a.
 Make sure the battery charger is unplugged before connecting or disconnecting cables to the battery. - b.
 Charge the battery in a well-ventilated space, so gases produced while charging can dissipate.
 Make sure the battery vents in the caps are open. - c.
 Keep sparks, flames, and smoking materials away from the battery at all times.
 To avoid sparks, use care when removing battery cables from posts. - d.
-Disconnect both battery cables before unplugging any wiring connectors or making repairs on the electrical system. - 12.
-Do not attempt to service the engine fuel injection system, which contains high pressure fuel and may cause injury if mishandled.
-For service of the pressurized fuel system, including the fuel pump module, fuel lines, and fuel injectors, contact your Walker dealer or authorized Kohler service dealer.
+Disconnect both battery cables before unplugging any wiring connectors or making repairs on the electrical system.